• Skip to main content

 via NPR

 U.S. Central Command spokesperson Capt.
-Bill Urban refused to comment on the accusations, claiming he couldn’t because of an ongoing investigation.
+Bill Urban refused to comment on the accusations, claiming he couldn’t because of an ongoing investigation. ongoing investigation.

 Filed Under: Military News Tagged With: Afghanistan, Drone